jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 ## Position playing

-The following figures illustrate how CAGED shapes fit together on the fretboard, and point the way toward playing all the chords in a given key in one position, without moving the fretting hand up or down the fretboard.
+The following figures illustrate how CAGED shapes fit together on the fretboard, and point the way toward playing all the chords in a given key in one position (that is, without moving the fretting hand up or down the neck).
-Though only primary chords are shown here, all chords in the key can be played in position using the different CAGED shapes.
+Though only primary chords are shown here, all chords in the key can be played in position using one of the different CAGED shapes.

 For each CAGED position,
 practice changing between different shapes for C, F, and G chords in the same position on the fretboard.